 - 3. Neighbourhood planning was introduced by the Localism Act 2011.
 Neighbourhood Planning legislation came into effect in April 2012 and gives communities the power to agree a Neighbourhood Development Plan.
 It is an important and powerful tool that gives communities such as parish councils statutory powers to agree a shared vision and shape how their community develops and changes over time. - 4.
 North Wootton is in the borough of King's Lynn and West Norfolk and so the Neighbourhood Plan sits within the context of the King's Lynn and West Norfolk Local Plan.
 The Borough Council has the adopted 2011 Core Strategy and the 2016 Site Allocations and Development Management Policies (SADMP) document over the plan period to 2026.
-The Borough Council is also working on a replacement local plan which is anticipated to be adopted by spring 2025 and looks ahead 15 years from adoption. - 5.
+The Borough Council is also working on an emerging local plan review which looks ahead 15 years to 2039. - 5.
 The Neighbourhood Plan will be a document that sets out planning policies for the Parish and these will be used, alongside the Local Plan, to decide whether planning applications are approved or not.
 It is a community document, that is developed by local people who know and love the area.